 As the Fall 2017 semester wraps up, Ferris State University is set to graduate 1,050 students – with 660 scheduled to participate during two commencement ceremonies on Saturday, Dec.
 16 in Jim Wink Arena of the Ewigleben Sports Complex.

 Fall commencement is divided into two sessions.
 The first begins at 10 a.m.
 Doors open at 9 a.m.
-Session one highlights graduates from the colleges of Arts and Sciences; Education and Human Services; and Engineering Technology.
+Session one highlights graduates from the colleges of Arts, Sciences and Education; Education and Human Services; and Engineering Technology.

 The second and final commencement session starts at 1:30 p.m. with doors opening at 12:30 p.m.
 Recognized in the final session will be graduates from the colleges of Business and Health Professions.

 The Doctorate in Community College Leadership, Kendall College of Art and Design, Michigan College of Optometry and College of Pharmacy host commencement ceremonies in May, only.

 All students who plan to participate in this fall’s commencement may request up to seven e-tickets.
 E-Tickets are required for all commencement ceremonies, with exceptions for children 2 years old and younger.
 No extra tickets are distributed by the Commencement Office or individual college commencement coordinators.
 Lost tickets will not be replaced.

 For people who are unable to attend commencement, but would still like to watch, the ceremonies will be streamed live, online.
 A live stream will be available, via Ferris Cable 22.

 Click special accommodations for more information for attendees with special needs.

 Click ticket information to learn more about requirements to attend ceremonies in Big Rapids.